RadioAstronomySoftwareGroup/pyuvsim/README.md

 system, but we do test against Mac OSX as well.

-There are a few more optional dependencies for `pyuvsim` which enable some features, such as `line_profiler` to use the built-in profiling, and `h5py` to write to HDF5 file format.
+There are a few more optional dependencies for `pyuvsim` which enable some features, such as `line_profiler` to use the built-in profiling.
 If you would like these tools as well as the full simulator, install `pyuvsim` with `pip install pyuvsim[all]`

 If you wish to manage dependencies manually read on.